-If your pet is on medication, there is a medication administration fee of $9.00 per day per pet.
+If your pet is on medication, there is a medication administration fee of $9.00 per day, per pet.

-What is the medication administration fee for?
+What is the medication administration fee?

 How do I enroll my pet in boarding or daycare?

-#1 Phone: 978-454-8272.
-We will mail you a registration form to complete, sign, date and return to us either in person, via mail or via fax (978-458-4646).
-A reservation is confirmed once we receive the form back completed by you.
+#1: By phone.
+Call (978) 454-8272, and we will mail you a registration form to complete, sign, date and return to us either in person, via mail or via fax at (978) 458-4646.
+A reservation is confirmed once we receive the form completed by you.

-#3 In Person: you can make a boarding reservation and submit a Boarding Reservation Form in person at the hospital.
+#3: In person.
+You can make a boarding reservation and submit a boarding reservation form in person at the hospital.
 We will be able to confirm availability at that time.

-What is “kennel cough”?
+What is kennel cough?